jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 A list of accession numbers of abpB sequences collected for bayesian skyline analysis can be seen in `06-additional_data_files` under Data R36.

+---

 ![BEAST2 abpB skyline plot](05-images/Figure_R38_SO_beast/R37_sky_apbB_noGOY.png)

-**Figure R38 | Bayesian skyline plot of population expansion of the amylase-binding protein B gene _(abpB)_.** The population shows expansion at ~7000 years before the present, with a decline at around 500 years before the present.
+**Figure R38 | Bayesian skyline plot of population expansion of the amylase-binding protein B gene (_abpB_).** The population shows expansion at ~7000 years before the present, with a decline at around 500 years before the present.
 However, the uneven distribution of samples across time make the results unreliable, and we do not draw any conclusions from these results.

+---

 <a id="r123-humann2"></a>
 ### R12.3 HUMANn2